-- (1) A consumer who requires the provision of municipal services must apply for the service from Council. - (2) The application for the provision of municipal services must be made by the registered owner of an immovable property or by a tenant only if he/she can produce a written consent from the owner of the property which clearly gives consent to occupy the property as well as accepting liability for any future outstanding fees for 60 days or older on the tenant's account should the tenant fail to honour his/her debts. - (3) Council will not entertain an application for the provision of municipal services from a tenant of a property, if the client has not settled his/her account by the set due date or if the client has dishonoured a payment arrangement. - (4) The only exception to (2) above is that individuals and businesses with lease agreements to lease properties from the Municipality and Government departments will be allowed to open an account in the name of the lessee of the property.
+- (1) A consumer who requires the provision of municipal services must apply for the service from Council. - (2) The application for the provision of municipal services must be made by: - 2.1 The registered owner of an immovable property and with specific to prepaid electricity, only registered owner of an immovable property or an agent of the owner of an immovable property upon submission of letter of authority or proxy from the owner of an immovable property's application will be considered. - 2.2 Tenant or an agent only if he/she can produce a written consent from the owner of the property which clearly gives consent to occupy the property as well as accepting liability for any future outstanding fees for 60 days or older on the tenant's account should the tenant fail to honour his/her debts. (refer to annexure A)

-- (5) An agent may with a proxy open an account in the name of the owner taking into consideration the provisions of (2) above. - (6) The application for the provision of municipal services must be made in writing on the prescribed application form that is provided by Council. - (7) By completing the prescribed application form for the provision of municipal services the consumer of services enters into an agreement with the Council. - (8) The agreement with Council makes provision for the following:- - (a) An undertaking by the owner that he or she will be liable for collection costs including administration fees, interest, penalty fees and any other legal costs occasioned by his or her failure to settle accounts by the due date; - (b) An acknowledgement by the owner that accounts will become due and payable by the due date notwithstanding the fact that the owner did not receive the account; and - (c) That the onus will be on the owner to ensure that he or she is in possession of an account before the due date. - (d) The undertaking by the Municipality that it shall do everything in its power to deliver accounts timorously. - (9) The application for the provision of municipal services shall be made at least ten (10) days prior to the date on which the services are required to be connected. - (10) On receipt of the application for provision of municipal services, Council will cause the reading of metered services linked to the property to be taken on the working day preceding the date of occupation.
+- (3) Council will not entertain an application for the provision of municipal services from a tenant of a property, if the client has not settled his/her account by the set due date or if the client has dishonoured a payment arrangement. - (4) The only exception to (2) above is that individuals and businesses with lease agreements to lease properties from the Municipality and Government departments will be allowed to open an account in the name of the lessee of the property. - (5) An agent may with a proxy open an account in the name of the owner taking into consideration the provisions of (2) above. - (6) The application for the provision of municipal services must be made in writing on the prescribed application form that is provided by Council. - (7) By completing the prescribed application form for the provision of municipal services the consumer of services enters into an agreement with the Council and the consumer must note: - 7.1 The content of the municipality's credit and debt collection policy(A copy of the policy will be provided to the consumer upon request) - 7.2 The provision of the Municipal Systems Act in regards to the rights of access to the property. - (8) The agreement with Council makes provision for the following:- - (a) An undertaking by the owner that he or she will be liable for collection costs including administration fees, interest, penalty fees and any other legal costs occasioned by his or her failure to settle accounts by the due date;

-(11) The first account for services will be rendered after the first meter reading cycle to be billed following the date of signing the service agreement.
+- (b) An acknowledgement by the owner/ account holder that accounts will become due and payable by the due date notwithstanding the fact that the owner/ account holder did not receive the account; and - (c) That the onus will be on the owner/ account holder to ensure that he or she is in possession of an account before the due date. - (d) The undertaking by the Municipality that it shall do everything in its power to deliver accounts timeously. - (9) The application for the provision of municipal services shall be made at least ten (10) days prior to the date on which the services are required to be connected. - (10) On receipt of the application for provision of municipal services, Council will cause the reading of metered services linked to the property to be taken on the working day preceding the date of occupation. - (11) The first account for services will be rendered after the first meter reading cycle to be billed following the date of signing the service agreement.